-June kicks off the summer season in the United States, and the warmer weather combined with the month's holidays make it a popular time for travel.
-Schools let out for the summer break, and many people take time off to travel and enjoy the nice weather.
-If you're planning a trip to the United States in June, here are a few event highlights happening this month.
+June kicks off the summer season in the United States, and the warmer weather makes it a popular time for travel.
+Schools let out for the summer break, and many people take time off to spend with their families this month.

 June 21: Summer Solstice

 The solstice marks the official first day of summer, and, in the Northern Hemisphere, the longest day of the year.
 After the 21st, days get incrementally shorter until the winter solstice on December 21 when nights are at their longest.
 Then, the cycle starts all over again.